donbenaryl/emapta-tech-test/README.md

 Using your preferred front-end framework, build a form to capture one or more applicants.
 The form should capture the following information:
-● First name
+- First name
-● Last name
+- Last name
-● Mobile number
+- Mobile number
-● Email
+- Email

 The form will allow the user to add and remove applicants, however, there must be at least one applicant.
 In addition, each applicant will include a checkbox to nominate the primary applicant.
 There must always be one, and only one, primary applicant.
-Your project should be a standard NPM application that can be run with:
+Your project should be a standard NPM application that can be run with:<br/>
-➢ npm install
+➢ npm install<br/>
 ➢ npm start

 # Solution

-Since ReactJs and TypeScript are part of the requirements on this position, I decided to use React.
-To give an output that is close to a real-world app, I then included the usage of SQLite for saving the data which also includes a migration.
+Since ReactJs and TypeScript are part of the requirements for this position, I decided to use React.
+To give an output close to a real-world app, I then included the usage of SQLite for saving the data which also includes a migration.
 So the previous data on previous operations won't be gone upon refresh.
 In this case, both Front-end and Back-end development was done.

 ## What was used?

 - Knex: for database migration
 - SQLite: simple storage for this test
 - React/TypeScript/Next.js: for building both front-end and back-end
-- Tailwind Css: for faster development on design.
+- Tailwind CSS: for faster development on design.
 - SCSS: for styling
 - Winston: for Logging
 - Zustand: for global state management